-When planning a trip to Japan and wondering how you’re going to get around, a Japan Railway Pass (JR Pass) is valid for not just Tokyo but the whole of Japan too.
+When planning a trip to Japan and wondering how you’re going to get around, a Japan Railway Pass is valid for not just Tokyo but the whole of Japan too.

 These JR Passes are only available to visitors to the country and offer unlimited travel on all of the Japan Railway networks, bus and ferry routes, and can be personalized to suit your holiday duration and travel needs while there.

-The only downside to the JR Pass can be the complications in acquiring one, there are some limitations in place and lots to think about when looking to purchase one, however, because the benefits of these far outweigh the process of purchasing one, this JR Rail Pass guide is here to make it all a little bit easier and a little clearer to help you on your travels.
+The only downside can be the complications in acquiring one, there are some limitations in place and lots to think about when looking to purchase one, however, because the benefits of these far outweigh the process of purchasing one, this JR Rail Pass guide is here to make it all a little bit easier and a little clearer to help you on your travels.

 Japan Railways has over 15,000 miles of railway lines that cover nearly all of the country.